LocalOrbit/localorbit/README.md

 7. `rails server`
 8. Go to http://lvh.me:3000 in a browser (we use lvh.me to always point to 127.0.0.1 so we can use subdomains, which localhost doesn't allow.)

+### Production Setup
+* At least one Market must be created before creating Organizations

 ### Test Accounts
 Running _rake db:seed:development_ makes the following test accounts available